mortenarendt/OneButtonChemometrics/README.md

 The pipeline were developed as a benchmark to compare with the performance of manual modelling building conduted by more or less experienced chemometricians.

-The OB.m contains the pipeline, while the rest of the functionallity is engined by the PLS toolbox (Eigenvector Inc.)
+The OB.m contains the pipeline, preprocessing_methods.mat five NIR-relevant preprocessing methods and removeoutliers - a function for outlier removal based on Hotellings T2 and Q-residuals.
+The rest of the functionallity is engined by the PLS toolbox (ver 8.7) (Eigenvector Inc.)